maliahavlicek/what2do2day/README.md

 <img src="what2do2day/static/assets/images/icons/002-football-field.svg" width="50" height ="50" alt="football field icon"/> <img src="what2do2day/static/assets/images/icons/021-fishing.svg" width="50" height ="50" alt="fishing icon"/>  <img src="what2do2day/static/assets/images/icons/037-road-sign.svg" width="50" height ="50" alt="trail directions icon"/>

 ##### Input Icons
-The site looked incredibly dull with wide full width entry fields, so I went back and broke it down into multiple columns and added slight splashes of color with icons relating to the input fields utilizing the primary site color and font awesome:
+The site looked incredibly dull with wide full width entry fields, so I went back and broke it down into multiple columns and added slight splashes of color with icons relating to the input fields utilizing the primary site color and font awesome icons:

 <img src="documentation/images/form_fields.png" width="100%" height="auto" alt="form field image"/>

 ##### Header Image
 The rest of the application's pages were not exciting compared to the home page, so I added in Perry the Platypus to my header with grass as seen in Phineas and Ferb's backyard.
 Perry's a character in Phineas and Ferb that goes from a boring pet to a super secret agent saver of the universe.
-By placing Perry at the top of every page except the home page, I am hoping to start the user off with a bit of fun before they start searching for something to do.
+By placing Perry at the top of every page except the home page, I am hoping to start the user off with a subconscious reminder to let your imagination be boundless before they start searching for something to do.

 <img src="what2do2day/static/assets/images/perry_the_platypus.png" width="50" height="auto" alt="perry the platypus" />